Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 (+ 1 2 3)
 => 10

-;; There are various predicate functions that test values and return a boolean ;; e.g. 'str?' tests if the argument is a String
+;; There are several predicate functions that test values and return a boolean ;; e.g. 'str?' tests if the argument is a String
 (str?
 "Hello")
 => true